Witchcraft: Its Power in the World Today: Part Four: Appendix

 The Appendix contains extra anecdotes and references, often taken from newspaper reports.
 There are also long quotes taken from Elliott O'Donnell's Strange Cults and Secret Societies of Modern London (describing a "panther-cult"), John Mulholland's Beware Familiar Spirits (describing his investigation of chance by using a randomising process developed by IBM, in order to criticise Rhine), and Peter Freuchen's Arctic Adventure, which describes the mystical practices of Eskimos.

-The appendix also includes discussion of Jiddu Krishnamurti, yogi Pierre Bernard, Nostradamus (apparently before he was well known in the USA), Spiritualist Bishop Arthur Ford, and Ignatius Trebitsch.
+The appendix also includes discussion of Jiddu Krishnamurti, yogi Pierre Bernard, Nostradamus (apparently before he was well known in the US), Spiritualist Bishop Arthur Ford, and Ignatius Trebitsch.

 Critical reception

 The publication was widely reviewed.
 Time called it a "mildly entertaining potful of scraps."
-Newsweek was more complimentary, saying that the book was ".. no doubt a valuable contribution to the science of this peculiar subject."
+Newsweek was more complimentary, saying that the book was "... no doubt a valuable contribution to the science of this peculiar subject."
 The New York Times Book Review wrote: "These personal experiences of the author are especially interesting parts of an interesting book."

 The book was used as a source for the 1972 novel Daughter of Darkness, about a young woman who uses African sympathetic magic and poppets to control her family and environment.